sarahet/The_Distinct_DNA_Methylome_ALL/README.md

-# The distinct DNA methylome of acute lymphoblastic leukemia
+# Acute lymphoblastic leukemia displays a distinct highly methylated genome

 ## Description

-This repository contains the scripts to reproduce the figures presented in Hetzel et. al. 2022.
+This repository contains the scripts to reproduce the figures presented in Hetzel et. al. 2022 [Nature Cancer](https://www.nature.com/articles/s43018-022-00370-5).
 Source data required as input for these scripts are deposited at 10.5281/zenodo.6337435.

 ## Data availability